Welcome to Scorpion Class!

 Welcome to our class page!

 Scorpion class is one of the Year 6 classes at the Isle of Ely Primary School.
 On this page you will be able to read about our curriculum and learning activities.

 PE for Autumn Term

-We have PE on Fridays and this will be outdoors due to government guidance.
-Please ensure that your child comes to school in their PE kits on Fridays and has warm layers as the weather can be very unpredictable!
-This half term, the children will be taught have hockey sessions with Active Play Education.
+We have PE on Tuesday and Fridays and both of these sessions will be outdoors whilst the weather allows.
+Please ensure that your child comes to school in their PE kits on these days with layers for any unpredictable weather!
+This half term, the children will be taught badminton and tag rugby.

 This term in Scorpion class we will be learning:

 This term, we will be learning:

 See the video below for a snapshot of the teaching of reading in our class: